 Surface Water Withdrawal Act

-SCELP served a case on September 9, 2014, that requests that DHEC overturn the parts of the Surface Water Withdrawal Act that allow industrial farms to withdraw large amounts of water entirely unfettered by a regulating permitting process.
-This means that while other landowners are losing their long standing water rights, industrial agriculture operations are being granted far superior rights with fewer restrictions, despite their use of extreme amounts of water.
+In September 2014, on behalf of several riparian property owners, we went to Court to have DHEC's implementation of the Surface Water Withdrawal Act overturned where it allowed industrial farms to withdraw large amounts of water entirely unfettered by a regulating permitting process.
+While other landowners are losing their long standing water rights, industrial agriculture operations have been granted far superior rights with fewer restrictions, despite their use of extreme amounts of water, which all amount to the state permanently transferring public trust resources to private parties.

-DHEC filed a motion to dismiss and we filed a motion for a preliminary injunction in November, 2014.
-Both motions were denied by Judge Markely Dennis on January 15, 2015.
-On January 28, 2015, the Department answered the complaint, defending the constitutionality of the Act and asserting several affirmative defenses, including lack of standing and ripeness.
-On February 13, 2015, DHEC filed a petition for extraordinary relief including removal and original jurisdiction in the South Carolina Supreme Court.
-That petition was denied on April 9, 2015, and discovery proceeded thereafter.
+After initial skirmishes between November 2014 and January 2015, Judge Markely Dennis agreed to hear the case.
+The Department answered our complaint, defending the constitutionality of the Act and asserting several affirmative defenses, including lack of standing and ripeness.
+In February 2015, DHEC filed a petition for extraordinary relief including removal and original jurisdiction in the South Carolina Supreme Court.
+That petition was denied and discovery proceeded thereafter.

 On September 14, 2015, the parties filed cross-motions for summary judgment, which were heard on November 17, 2015.
 On January 4, 2016, Judge Dennis issued an Order denying our motion for summary judgment and granting DHEC’s motion for summary judgment.
 Our clients did not relent and we appealed the decision.
 On February 23, 2016, the Appellants served a Notice of Appeal in the Court of Appeals.
 On March 26, 2016, Appellants filed a Motion to Transfer the case to this Court, which was granted on April 19, 2016.